Neighbourhood Facilities Policy

 - The community organisation does not receive funding for rent;

-- The service has been identified as lacking in the local community, is an essential part of a CRS and FACS Housing has worked with agencies/providers to attract them to establish a presence in a community.
+- The service has been identified as lacking in the local community, is an essential part of a CRS and DCJ Housing has worked with agencies/providers to attract them to establish a presence in a community.

 Upgrade and maintenance

-Prior to commencement of a lease for a neighbourhood facility upgrading and/or maintenance work will be carried out on the property as agreed between FACS Housing and the organisation.
+Prior to commencement of a lease for a neighbourhood facility upgrading and/or maintenance work will be carried out on the property as agreed between DCJ Housing and the organisation.
 Generally this will be limited to work that is essential to ensure that the property is safe and habitable.

 Rates and insurance and council approvals